ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 1. ForEvolve.Azure

 #### Mappers
+In a previous article, we created three mappers to help us copy `Ninja` to `NinjaEntity` and vice versa.
-In `Startup.ConfigureServices`, we will add the following:
+To make that subsystem work, in `Startup.ConfigureServices`, we will add the following:

 ``` csharp
 services.TryAddSingleton<IMapper<Ninja, NinjaEntity>, NinjaToNinjaEntityMapper>();